Raj010505/Raj-Da-Dhaba-Ordering-System/README.md

 ---

 ## 🍜 Project Description
-**Raj Da Dhaba** is an open-source project designed for food lovers and tech enthusiasts alike! 🌍 This platform not only provides a catalog of mouth-watering recipes but also allows users to contribute their own culinary creations, ensuring a vibrant community of foodies. 🍳 Whether you're a chef, a home cook, or someone who just loves food, this project is for you!
+**Raj Da Dhaba Ordering System** is an open-source project designed for food lovers and tech enthusiasts alike! 🌍 This platform not only provides a catalog of mouth-watering recipes but also allows users to contribute their own culinary creations, ensuring a vibrant community of foodies. 🍳 Whether you're a chef, a home cook, or someone who just loves food, this project is for you!

 ## 🌈 Features
 - **Extensive Recipe Catalog:** Discover a wide variety of recipes from different cuisines! 🌐